x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-for-multiple-locations.md

      v=spf1 ip4:131.107.21.231 include:spf.protection.outlook.com -all
      ```

-4. In the Exchange admin center, use the connector wizard to [Configure mail flow using connectors in Microsoft 365 or Office 365](use-connectors-to-configure-mail-flow/use-connectors-to-configure-mail-flow.md) for the following scenarios:
+4. In the EAC, use the connector wizard to [Configure mail flow using connectors in Microsoft 365 or Office 365](use-connectors-to-configure-mail-flow/use-connectors-to-configure-mail-flow.md) for the following scenarios:

    - Sending mail from Microsoft 365 or Office 365 to your organization's email servers